Chloejay/vision/README.md

 <h6>other image related such as deep dreams, neural style and old fashion way to experiment image</h6>

-I will first just write something I plan to write for the machine learning for SKL, Keras and TF here. so when join the machine learning party, all we need to do is learn from the data by using the production-ready frameworks.
+I will first just write something I plan to write for the machine learning for SKL, Keras and TF here. so when join the machine learning part, all we need to do is learn from the data by using the production-ready frameworks.

 ## Getting started